apexDev37/DjangOps/README.md

 pre-commit install --install-hooks
 ```

-> 🛈 This installs the `pre-commit` script in your hidden `git/hooks` dir and
+> 🛈 This one time setup installs the `pre-commit` script in your hidden
-installs all hook environments defined in the config file.
-This is a one time
+`git/hooks` directory and installs all hook environments defined in the config
-setup.
+file.

 ### Runtime

 Run the process for the Django development server in the `web` service.
 You can
 use the following `make` target command to run the `develop` compose override
-model, which supports hot-reloading by watching and syncing your local files
+model, which supports _hot-reload_ by watching and syncing your local files
 into the container.

 - Run Compose services in watch (develop) mode.